 Dallas Dog Bite Injury Lawyer

-If you, your spouse, your child, or one of your parents was bitten by a dog in Texas, you may be able to recover compensation with help from an aggressive and experienced personal injury lawyer.
-The dedicated Dallas dog bite attorneys of Queenan Law have more than 20 years of experience helping the victims of animal attacks pursue the maximum compensation for medical bills, lost earnings, and other losses inflicted through negligence.
+If you, your spouse, your child, or one of your parents was bitten by a dog in Texas, you may be able to recover compensation with help from an aggressive and experienced Dallas dog bite and animal attack lawyer.
+Queenan Law Firm, P.C. has more than 20 years of experience helping the victims of dog and other animal attacks pursue the maximum compensation for medical bills, lost earnings, and other losses inflicted through negligence.

-Deaths and Common Injuries Caused by Dog Bites in Texas
+Common Injuries Caused by Dogs in Dallas, Texas

 Dogs are a beloved part of millions of Texas families.
 However, a dog that is aggressive, anxious, or poorly trained can bite another person with no warning, leading to devastating and sometimes fatal injuries.